 I'm just a sweet transvestite, from transexual, transylvania - ha ha January 30th 2012 The historical figure Vlad the Impaler was a prince from Wallachia in the 15th century, and gained a reputation as the stuff of nightmares for his hideous method of executions.
 He was the inspiration for Bram Stoker's famous novel Dracula set in Transylvania.
 The book features terrifying creatures of the night, and continues to fascinate readers and moviegoers all over the world.
-In fact, the ... read more
+In fact, the very ... read more

 Europe » Romania » Transilvania » Brasov The principalities of Wallachia and Moldavia - for centuries under the suzerainty of the Turkish Ottoman Empire - secured their autonomy in 1856; they united in 1859 and a few years later adopted the new name of Romania.
 The country gained recognitio... ... read more

 Welcome to my travel blog.
 During this visit I encourage you to take a walk in my shoes while browsing through these entertaining and informative travel journals.
 My weblog features journals, photos and videos from many of the world's beautiful countries.
 I have over two decades of travel experience, and feel blessed to embark on regular trips abroad.
 There are endless delights to enjoy while exploring foreign countries.
 After all, how else can you meet so many of the world's proud people and experience as much wonderful culture?

 Travel is developing ... full info